nrdxp/nrd.sh/content/blog/axiosophy.md

 +++
-title = "Axiosophism"
+title = "Axiosophy"
-description = "An Axiomatic Philosophy Toward Justice and Truth" date = "2025-08-31" draft = false
+description = "On the Structural Derivation of Ethics from Natural Constraint" date = "2025-08-31" draft = false